NickDempseyDev/VisualizeMetricProject/README.md

 <https://visualize-github-api.herokuapp.com/>
 note - may take up to 60 seconds to start up...

+## Run yourself
+To run this locally, you will need the firebase information in the form of a .env file.
+Send an email to nidempse@tcd.ie to request it.

 ## Tech Stack
 - React
 - Node JS